stevencombs/retrocombs.github.io/_posts/2020/2020-08-30-retrocombs-plus4-chapter4-getting-started.md

 PLUS/4
 ```

-Replace `PLUS/4` with `VIC-20 by using the cursor keys to move up to the `P` in `PLUS-4` and replacing the following characters with VIC-20.
-Don't worry about mvoing to the end of the line.
+Replace `PLUS/4` with `VIC-20` by using the cursor keys to move up to the `P` in `PLUS-4` and replacing the following characters with VIC-20.
+Don't worry about moving to the end of the line.
 Once the changes are made, hit `⏎`.
 You do not have to be at the end of the line to store the entire line.

 If you want to remove the PLUS/4 line, just enter a blank line 20 by entering `20` followed by `⏎`.